 Mike Richter set a Rangers’ record with his 30th career playoff win on April 26, 1996, when he beats the Canadiens 3-2, in Game 5 of the Eastern Conference Quarterfinals.
 Richter broke Ed Giacomin’s record of 29 playoff wins.
 His 41 playoff wins remained the team’s all-time record until Henrik Lundqvist broke it in 2014.

 The Penguins lost 6-3 to the Flyers on April 26, 1997, and were eliminated from the Stanley Cup playoffs.
 In the losing effort, Mario Lemieux scored the 70th playoff goal of his career and added his 85th playoff assist.
 He hit these marks in just his 89th career postseason game.

 Jaroslav Halak was the man of the hour for the Canadiens on April 26, 2010.
-He made 53 saves in a 4-1 Montreal victory over the Capitals, in Game 6 of the Eastern Conference Semifinals.
-It was the most saves made by a goaltender in a regulation playoff win since the league expanded in 1967.
+He made 53 saves in a 4-1 Montreal victory over the Capitals in Game 6 of the Eastern Conference Semifinals.
+These were the most saves made by a goaltender in a regulation playoff win since the league expanded in 1967.

 Happy Birthday to You

 April 26 is the date of birth for 21 current and former NHL players.
 Among the lot are Bruce McGregor (80), Vaclav Varada (45), Craig Adams (44), Frederik Gauthier (26), and Kirill Kaprizov (24).